Ramiah’s story: How patient care and medical innovation helped her overcome obstacles

 Despite her challenges, Ramiah has made significant developmental progress.
 For example, she loves to interact with her big sisters and can communicate a few words through sign language.
 Today, she is going home for the first time.

-“For people in the central Pennsylvania area, [Penn State Children’s Hospital] has great staff and so many wonderful things happening here.
+“For people in the central Pennsylvania area, [Penn State Health Children’s Hospital] has great staff and so many wonderful things happening here.
 You don’t have to travel far for good help,” Leanne Martin said at a news conference, moments after her daughter was discharged from the hospital.

 Ramiah is now among the very few children worldwide to survive this condition.
 Medical publications report only one other in the United States.
 Nonetheless, her prognosis is uncertain.
 She still depends on a ventilator to assist with her breathing and is fed by a tube in her stomach.
 She will face additional surgeries as grows.

-“We never lose sight of the fact that the focus of our work is a patient and her family,” said Dr. Robert Cilley, surgeon-in-chief at Penn State Children’s Hospital.
+“We never lose sight of the fact that the focus of our work is a patient and her family,” said Dr. Robert Cilley, surgeon-in-chief at Penn State Health Children’s Hospital.
 “Nevertheless, it is a remarkable accomplishment to bring so many experts together to create a unique solution for a patient with such a serious problem.”

 Ramiah is a “Miracle Child” who receives support from Children’s Miracle Network (CMN).
 Donations to CMN make possible investments in state-of-the-art treatments and research to give children like Ramiah a fighting chance.
 Children’s Miracle Network also supports the programs that have helped Ramiah’s siblings and parents cope with her complex condition.
 Child Life uses play therapy to interact with Ramiah and her siblings, and the Hummingbird Team helps to coordinate her complicated care and support the family’s emotional and social needs.
 On December 12, 2018, Ramiah’s care team organized a party at the hospital for Ramiah and her family to celebrate her first birthday.